- A Children’s House for the Soul

 2017 Grant Recipients

 Fort Bend Cares gathered grantees, volunteers and key donors for its annual grant reception at Safari Texas Ranch to give out the awards.
-Everyone was on hand to also celebrate Fort Bend Cares’ dedication to the community, granting over $1.7 million since inception in 2005.
+Everyone was on hand to also celebrate Fort Bend Cares’ dedication to the community, granting over $1.7 million since our inception.

 - Fort Bend Women’s Center